jordancrouch/there-and-back-again/README.md

 - [GitHub](https://github.com/)
   - GitHub was used to store the projects code after being pushed to Git, as well as deploying the project files so that the project can be viewed online.
 - [ui.dev/amiresponsive](https://ui.dev/amiresponsive)
-  - ui.dev/amiresponsive was used to create the website device mockup image used at the top of this file.
+  - ui.dev/amiresponsive was used to create the website device mock-up image used at the top of this file.
 - [Figma](https://www.figma.com/)
   - Figma was used to create the [wireframes](https://jordancrouch.github.io/there-and-back-again/assets/wireframes/there-and-back-again-wireframes.pdf) and [designs](https://jordancrouch.github.io/there-and-back-again/assets/wireframes/there-and-back-again-design.pdf) for the project, as well as the logo and favicon.
 The wireframes were created using the [BRIX Templates Website Wireframes UI Kit](https://www.figma.com/community/file/1200835310657744518)
 - [Photoshop](https://www.adobe.com/uk/products/photoshop.html)